History of the Apostleship of the Sea

 The practical implementation of pastoral care to seafarers & fishermen, and to their families in any region, diocese or port, is the clear responsibility of the local Church.
 To ensure that this happens, the Norms of the Apostleship of the Sea provide for the appointment at the level of Episcopal Conferences, a special Commission, or at least a Bishop Promoter, to supervise, foster and promote the Apostleship of the Sea.
 Today many centre use the name Stella Maris Seafarers’ Centre, a title given to Our Lady, Star of the Sea, our patron.

 Most countries host an annual conference bringing together those who work and care for seafarers & fishers.
-The Pontifical Council for the Pastoral Care of Migrants and Itinerant People organises and conducts a world congress every five years.
-This ensures continuity of the work between countries and dissemination of the Pontifical Council’s policies.
+The Dicastery For Promoting Human Integral Development organises and conducts a world congress every five years.
+This ensures an understanding and continuity of the work between countries in light of the Church’s norms and practices.